 - Once an event is scheduled, do not surprise the bishop by adding an event or meeting or by changing the format.
-Review changes with him prior to his arrival.
+Review changes with the Executive Assistant to the Bishop prior to his arrival.

 - The Episcopal Office will provide an informational profile and a photograph of the bishop for local use when requested.